awsdocs/amazon-ec2-user-guide-windows/doc_source/Upgrading_PV_drivers.md

 1. Reboot the instance\.

 1. To complete the upgrade process, verify that the new driver was installed\.
 In Device Manager, under **Storage Controllers**, locate **AWS PV Storage Host Adapter**\.
 Verify that the driver version is the same as the latest version listed in the Driver Version History table\.
-For more information, see [AWS PV Driver Version History](xen-drivers-overview.md#pv-driver-history)\.
+For more information, see [AWS PV Driver Package History](xen-drivers-overview.md#pv-driver-history)\.

 1. Run the following command to delete **DisableDCCheck** from the registry: